betajaen/dx8/Documentation/CPU16/Instructions.md

 `tpr <p>`

-Copies an the Program Counter Register to an all purpose register
+Copies an the Program Counter Stack Register (PcStack) to an all purpose register